Prosumma/CoreDataQueryInterface/README.md

 - `let employees = Query.from(Employee)`
 - `let employees = managedObjectContext.from(Employee)`

-(There are several others, but they are likely to be less clear to a reader of your code.)
+There are several others, but they are likely to be less clear to a reader of your code.
 The difference between the two is that the first one does not have an associated `NSManagedObjectContext` while the second does.
+Read the section below on executing a query to find out how to specify a MOC for the first option.

+## Filtering

+Unsurprisingly, the `filter` function is used to filter a query:

+- `employees.filter("salary > %@", salary)`
+- `employees.filter(predicate)`

+Filters are cumulative.
+A logical 'and' is assumed to be between each successive predicate.
+The following two filters are equivalent.

+- `employees.filter("salary > %@", salary).filter("startDate > %@", cutoffDate)`
+- `employees.filter("(salary > %@) AND (startDate > %@)", salary, cutoffDate)`

+# Ordering

+The `order` function takes a list of `String` or `NSSortDescriptor` objects.
+(The result of passing any other kind of object is undefined.)

+- `employees.order("name", NSSortDescriptor(key: "startDate", ascending: false)